 And as with any herb, start slow and work your way up to higher dosages to see how your body reacts, giving it time to adjust accordingly.

 Recommended Pine Pollen Products

 ‘Di Tao’ Wildcrafted Pine Pollen Powder

 Sun Potion offers a gently cracked cell wall Pine Pollen powder wildcrafted in the ‘Di Tao’ (authentic source) Yunnan Province of China, where it was first mentioned in ancient Daoist texts.

-Surthrival also offers highly potent, ultra-pure pine pollen powder in a convenient amber, light and heat resistant jar.
-Wild crafted, cracked cell and low temperature processed to preserve heat sensitive compounds.
+Lost Empire Herbs offers highly potent, ultra-pure pine pollen capsules in a convenient amber, light and heat resistant jar.
+Wild crafted in a pristine wilderness, cracked cell and low temperature processed to preserve heat sensitive compounds.

-Surthrival offers a cracked cell wall, wild-harvested Pine Pollen liquid extract for convenient, easy absorption.
-Packaged in special Miron glass jars, Surthrival uses organic grape alcohol to concentrate the nutrients of Pine Pollen.
+HerbEra offers a super concentrated cracked cell wall, organic Pine Pollen liquid extract for convenient, easy absorption.
+Packaged in special dark glass jars, HerbEra uses organic vegetable glycerin to concentrate the nutrients of Pine Pollen.

 About the Author

 Justin Faerman is a visionary change agent, entrepreneur and healer dedicated to evolving global consciousness, bridging science and spirituality and spreading enlightened ideas on both an individual and societal level.
 He is the co-founder of Conscious Lifestyle Magazine and a sought after coach and teacher, known for his pioneering work in the area of flow.
 He is largely focused on applied spirituality, which is translating abstract spiritual concepts and ideas into practical, actionable techniques for creating a deeply fulfilling, prosperous life.